-Interested employers should contact Frank Fleming or Donna Heaney in the Commission’s Advice and Compliance team – Tel: 028 90 500 600.
+Interested employers should contact Frank Fleming in the Commission’s Advice and Compliance team – Tel: 028 90 500 600.

 Notes for editors:

-Further information on the STEM strategy is available on the Equality Commission's STEM web page and the Department for Employment and Learning's website
+- Further information on the STEM strategy is available on the Equality Commission's STEM web page

 Photo caption: (L-R) Ruth Cunningham, Michelin; Derek Baker, Permanent Secretary Department for Employment and Learning; Evelyn Collins, Chief Executive Equality Commission; Dr Joanne Stuart, STEM Business Group; Greg Quinn, Moy Park.